Getting Started

 }

-After a user is signed in we can allow them to edit their profile details and manage their account.
+Users also need a way to edit their profile details and manage their accounts after signing in.

 Every Supabase project is configured with Storage for managing large files like photos and videos.